Find Grad Schools

 38 Yearly Graduations

-Florida State University is the 4th most popular school in the nation for students seeking a doctor's degree in mathematics and statistics.
+Florida State University is the 4th most popular school in the nation for students seeking a doctor's degree in mathematics & statistics.
 Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-For the 2020-2021 academic year, 38 doctor's degrees were handed out to mathematics and statistics majors at Florida State.
-Around 5% of these students were from an underrepresented racial-ethnic group, and 13% were women.
+During the most recent year for which we have data, 38 people received their doctor's degree in mathematics & statistics from Florida State.
+Of these students, 25% were women and 7% were members of underrepresented racial-ethnic groups.

 #6